Our Philanthropic Projects

 Beijing Clubhouse also launched a scholarship programme for the school in 2017, to help under-privileged children and teachers and to support the school for better sustainable development.

 Beijing Clubhouse has collaborated with the Adream Charitable Foundation since 2011.
-With a total donation of RMB¥1,980,000 over the past six years, 12 Adream Centers in Beijing, Hebei, Shanxi, Hubei and Hainan have been built, giving 7,450 children access to high-quality education.
-At present, two more Adream Centers are under construction.
+With a total donation of RMB3.14 million over the past years, 20 Adream Centers have been built all over China, giving nearly 10,000 children access to high-quality education.

 The Shanghai Adream Charitable Foundation is a non-profit organisation established and managed by executives with extensive management experience in financial institutions and listed companies.
 Adream endeavours to address inequalities in China’s education sector through its projects and services, collectively known as the “Adream Center” network.
 The network serves under-privileged children in rural areas and urban inner cities, and seeks to cultivate their sense of self-awareness and confidence, so that they can forge and embrace a future of possibilities.
 The projects provide local schools with new hardware (computers, multi-media equipment, etc) and programmes (Adream Curriculum and teacher training programmes).
 The Adream Charitable Foundation believes that philanthropy should empower beneficiaries with the ability to forge their own opportunities, rather than just providing them with physical goods, in the words of the time-honoured saying - they aim to teach a man to fish rather than just give him the fish.